What is Sexual Misconduct in Indiana?

 This section of Indiana law also addresses offenses related to adults knowingly or intentionally directing, aiding, inducing or causing a child under the age of 16 to engage in intercourse with another child under the age of 16, engaging in sexual conduct with an animal or other human being; or engaging in “other sexual conduct,” with another person.
 If charged with this offense, a person would face a Level 4 felony or even higher, if any of the same enhancing circumstances in the paragraph above apply.

 Finally, this section also criminalizes knowingly or intentionally engaging in sexual intercourse, other sexual conduct, or touching/fondling oneself while in the presence of a child less than 14 years old with the intent to arouse or satisfy the sexual desires of the child or of the offender, themself.
 If found guilty of this crime, the offender would face a Level 6 felony in Indiana.

 Sexual Misconduct in Indiana: Indecent Acts

-Although acts like public indecency, public nudity, voyeurism and revenge porn aren’t explicitly titled as sexual misconduct in Indiana, many individuals would consider them to be acts of sexual misconduct.
+Although acts like public indecency, public nudity, voyeurism and certain violations of Indiana’s pornography laws aren’t explicitly titled as sexual misconduct in Indiana, many individuals would consider them to be acts of sexual misconduct.
 And similar to the offenses listed earlier in this post, the potential penalties for these crimes are severe.
 If you’ve been charged with an indecent act, it’s best to speak with an Indiana sex crimes attorney immediately.
 Although some of these acts only carry a misdemeanor charge, they can easily be elevated to a felony, depending on the circumstances of the offense.
 To speak with an Indianapolis criminal defense attorney, call Keffer Hirschauer LLP today at 317-857-0160 or complete our online contact form to schedule a free consultation.

 Public Indecency and Public Nudity